Christmas is a month-long state of mind for me. This festive time of loved ones, parties, gifts, and religious celebrations is so special.

 - Get decorative glass containers and fill them with your homemade salt scrub (equal parts of salt and olive oil with a few drops of essential oil).

 - Buy a large box of candy bars.
 Wrap each one in white paper and decorate it like a snowman.

 Many groups I'm involved with have gift exchanges this time of year.
 Usually, they suggest something in the $5-$8 price range.
-I check out the local thrift shops for Christmas themed items, such a plate with a cheese knife, wash them well, add a recipe for a cheese ball, plus a small box of candy, making a very nice inexpensive gift.
+I check out the local thrift shops for Christmas-themed items, such as a plate with a cheese knife, wash them well, add a recipe for a cheese ball, plus a small box of candy, making a very nice inexpensive gift.
 Sometimes I add a gently read book.
 (I always put together something I wouldn't mind bringing back home.)

 © 2017 Virginia Allain